nino1337/cockpit-nextjs-boilerplate/README.md

 #### Add Layout Components

-- navigate to settings -> Layout Components, to add your own components
+- in cockpit navigate to settings -> Layout Components, to add your own components